wp-plugins/twitter-bubble/readme.txt

 1. Unzip and upload to the plugin directory, usually at `wp-content/plugins/`.
 1. Activate the plugin from the WordPress "Plugin" administration screen.
 1. Go to the WordPress "Widget" administration screen, and drag the Twitter Bubble widget onto the sidebar of your choice.
-1. Input your twitter username and optionally a prefix text, that will be displayed before the bubble.
+1. Input your twitter user name, optionally enter a prefix text that will be displayed before the bubble, and adjust the font size if necessary.
 1. Hit "Save".

 == Screenshots ==